-Codes Description Meaning Y Enforced closure Pupil unable to attend due to exceptional circumstances This code can be used where a pupil is unable to attend because: - the school site, or part of it, is closed due to an unavoidable cause - the transport provided by the school or a local authority is not available and where the pupil's home is not within walking distance - a local or national emergency has resulted in widespread disruption to travel which has prevented the pupil from attending school.
-This code can also be used where a pupil is unable to attend because: - the pupil is in custody; detained for a period of less than four months.
-If the school has evidence from the place of custody that the pupil is attending educational activities then they can record those sessions as code B (present at approved educational activity) This code is collected in the School Census for statistical purposes. х Non- compulsory school age absence This code is used to record sessions that non-compulsory school age children are not expected to attend.
-Z Pupil not on roll This code is available to enable schools to set up registers in advance of pupils joining the school to ease administration burdens.
+Y Y Enforced closure Pupil unable to attend due to exceptional circumstances This code can be used where a pupil is unable to attend because: the school site, or part of it, is closed due to an unavoidable cause the transport provided by the school or a local authority is not available and where the pupil's home is not within walking distance a local or national emergency has resulted in widespread disruption to travel which has prevented the pupil from attending school This code can also be used where a pupil is unable to attend because: The pupil is in custody; detained for a period of less than four menths.
+If the school has avidence from the place of surface that months.
+If the school has evidence from the place of custody that the pupil is attending educational activities then they can record those sessions as code B (present at approved educational activity) This code is collected in the School Census for statistical purposes. x Non-compulsory school age absence This code is used to record sessions that non-compulsory school age children are not expected to attend. z Pupil not on roll This code is available to enable schools to set up registers in advance of pupils joining the school to ease administration burdens.
 Schools must put pupils on the admission register from the first day that the school has agreed, or been notified, that the pupil will attend the school.
-School closed to pupils & staff This code should be used for whole or partial school closures that are known or planned in advance such as: between terms; half terms; occasional days (for example, bank holidays); weekends (where it is required by the management information system); up to five non-educational days to be used for curriculum planning/training; and use of schools as polling stations.
+School closed to pupils & staff This code should be used for whole or partial school closures that are known or planned in advance such as: between terms; half terms; occasional days (for example, bank holidays); weekends (where it is required by the management information system); up to five noneducational days to be used for curriculum planning/training; and use of schools as polling stations.